 If you want something a little more customizable, you can totally DIY this.
 Kelly from Imperfect Home Making shows you how to create a hanging cabinet pocket storage organizer using a plastic shoe organizer (remember those…Lol).
 See how quick and easy she does it Here.
 Use this for storing cleaning supplies or tools under your kitchen sink.

 5. Pegboard Kitchen Storage

 Take a tip from Julia Child’s iconic kitchen and add a pegboard to your kitchen.
 You can designate an entire wall or just a portion to create more storage space.
 Hand shelves, pots, and other kitchen utensils.
 You can even use pegboards to create a kitchen herb garden.
 These kitchen pegboard ideas will help you get started.

 6. Magnetic Spice Containers

 If you cook often, chances are you have a lot of spices and seasoning in your cabinets (more than just salt and black pepper…I hope).
 Save your cabinet space with magnetic spice containers that you can stick on the side of your refrigerator.

 If you have a lot more spices (too much to remember) try these magnetic spice tins with premade labels to keep track of all those yummy seasonings.

 Don’t want to use your fridge?
 Get a wall-mounted metal base instead.
 For a more aesthetically pleasing look, check out these Hexagon shaped magnetic jars with labels for displaying your spice collection.
 Using the metal base means you can store your seasonings anywhere you need them.

-Now, if you’re feeling frisky this spice wall below is pretty cool too.
-This chalkboard wall adds a neat, stylish and sophisticated look to your space.
+This chalkboard spice wall adds a neat, stylish, and modern look to this space.
 Using Magnetic & Chalkboard Paint, you can hang basically any metal storage or decorative item on this magnetic wall.
 Write labels or add drawings with chalk for an artistic finish.

 7. Rolling Storage Carts.